Adobe-Marketing-Cloud/adobe-cif-extension-sample/exercise-03/tutorial-03-extend-ccif.md

     ok: created action seat-X-X/getDiscountedProducts
     ```

-    The seqeunce uses two actions (`searchProductsService` & `webActionTransformer`) from the `commercetools-products-actions@latest` package.
-This package is already provided in the namespace.
+    The seqeunce uses two actions (`searchProductsService` & `webActionTransformer`) from the `commerce-cif-magento-product@latest` and `commerce-cif-magento-common@latest` packages.

     You can run
     ```ruby
-    wsk package get /summit2018-L735/commercetools-products-actions@latest
+    wsk package get /YOUR_NAMESPACE/commerce-cif-magento-product@latest
     ```
     to see which OpenWhisk actions are contained in that package.